 • Targeted Occupancy Detection.
-We develop a targeted occupancy detection technique that performs well on energyinefficient homes with misprogrammed thermostats, and is applicable to utility-scale datasets where training data is not available.
+We develop a targeted occupancy detection technique that performs well on energy-inefficient homes with misprogrammed thermostats, and is applicable to utility-scale datasets where training data is not available.
 Rather than apply a general machine learning approach, we craft a domain-specific technique that leverages time-series component analysis to isolate the "burstiness" of interactive loads that directly correlate with occupancy.
+Occupancy for individual zones in house can also be inferred.

-- Deriving Thermostat Schedules.
+Deriving Thermostat Schedules.
 We show how to translate the inferred long-term occupancy patterns into a probability distribution of occupancy to derive a custom static thermostat schedule.
-We present extensions to support scheduling different types of thermostats, e.g., 5-2-day, 7-day, etc., identifying sleeping periods, and changing occupancy patterns. - Open Cloud Service.
+We present extensions to support scheduling different types of thermostats, e.g., 5-2-day, 7-day, etc., identifying sleeping periods, and changing occupancy patterns.
+Further, we discuss a Manhattan distance-based approach to reduce the frequency of re-deriving custom schedules with increased availability of smart meter data.

+Open Cloud Service.
 We implement iProgram as an open cloud service where users may upload their smart meter data and receive suggested thermostat-specific schedules.
-The service also exposes a web services API to enable third-party devices, such as a basic WiFi-enabled (but non-learning) programmable thermostat, to access its schedules. - Evaluation.
+The service also exposes a web services API to enable third-party devices, such as a basic WiFi-enabled (but non-learning) programmable thermostat, to access its schedules.

+Evaluation.
 We evaluate the accuracy of iProgram's targeted occupancy detection technique and its derived thermostat schedules, as well as its ability to infer thermostat schedules in real homes.
-For the former, we use data from over 100 homes from the ECO [3, 16] and Pecan Street datasets [22], which include one-minute power data for up to six months.
+For the former, we use data from over 100 homes from the ECO [Beckel et al. 2014; Kleiminger et al. 2013] and Pecan Street datasets [pecan 2015], which include one-minute power data for up to six months.
 For the latter, we conduct an anonymous user study on 8 homes where we analyze their smart meter data to suggest a thermostat schedule based on their inferred occupancy pattern.
+Further, we discuss the efficiency of iProgram to quickly converge to a static schedules.
+Also, we present a case study where we leverage information from additional sensors to improve schedules.